-Potential Benefits of Secondaries Investing Price Discount Potential ability to purchase seasoned and high- quality assets at a discount to net asset value Shortened Holding Period Buying into a partnership at a later stage creates a significant time discount, shortening the investment's holding period, with the goal of realizing earlier distributions Reduced Blind Pool Risk Purchases of secondary interests in funds that are nearly or fully invested and mature allow experienced investors to carefully analyze the underlying assets Diversification Buying into a series of more mature funds generally offers an opportunity to achieve immediate diversification across vintage years, industries and geographies Reduced Cost Typically, avoidance of early year fees and expenses Inefficient Market Though the secondary market is growing rapidly and transactions in certain segments of the market have become more competitive, the specialized knowledge required to source, analyze and close investments can create a high barrier to entry
+Potential Benefits of Secondaries Investing Price Discount Potential ability to purchase seasoned and high- quality assets at a discount to net asset value Shortened Holding Period Buying into a partnership at a later stage creates a significant time discount, shortening the investment's holding period, with the goal of realizing earlier distributions Reduced Blind Pool Risk ,, Diversification Buying into a series of more mature funds generally offers an opportunity to achieve immediate diversification across vintage years, industries and geographies Reduced Cost Typically, avoidance of early year fees and expenses Inefficient Market Though the secondary market is growing rapidly and transactions in certain segments of the market have become more competitive, the specialized knowledge required to source, analyze and close investments can create a high barrier to entry

 ^{}There is no guarantee that an investment in a secondary or primary fund will have any or all of the above characteristics or be profitable.
-The above is being provided for informational purposes only and reflects the views and opinions of Pomona, which are subject to change.
+The above is being provided for informational purposes only and reflects the views and opinions of Pomona.
+The statements made above are the opinions of Pomona Capital and are subject to change.
 Prospective investors should consult their financial, tax and legal advisors prior to making a commitment to any Pomona-sponsored fund.
 Investments in private equity involve a substantial degree of risk; there is no guarantee that any investment in a Pomona-sponsored fund will ultimately be profitable and an investor could lose some or all of its investment.
 Past performance is not indicative of future results.
 See important disclaimers and footnotes on page 4.
+Confidential.
+Not for public distribution.